ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Each rekeying message is protected by using a (most convenient) key from the administrative keying material such that: i) the used key is not stored by any node leaving the group, i.e., the key is safe to use and does not have to be renewed; and ii) the used key is stored by all the target group members, that indeed have to be provided with new group keying material to protect communications in the group.

-* Each rekeying message includes not only the new group keying material intended to all the rekeyed group members, but also any new administrative keys that: i) are pertaining to and supposed to be stored by the target group members; and ii) had to be updated since leaving group members store the previous version.
+* Each rekeying message includes not only the new group keying material intended for all the rekeyed group members, but also any new administrative keys that: i) are pertaining to and supposed to be stored by the target group members; and ii) had to be updated since leaving group members store the previous version.

 Further details depend on the specific rekeying scheme used in the group.